Fees

 With a referral from your GP, your visit to Parkwegkliniek Sommer will be reimbursed by your health insurer.
 Whether we have a contract with your health insurer does not matter for the reimbursement.

-1. You have received a referral from your GP to Parkway Clinic Sommer.
+1. You will receive a referral from your general practitioner to Parkwegkliniek Sommer.

-2. Once we receive the referral, you can contact us to make an appointment with the relevant specialist.
+2. Once we have received the referral, you can make an appointment with the relevant specialist.

 What is covered by the deductible?

-• Laboratory tests (on prescription), such as a blood test
+• Laboratory tests on prescription (such as blood tests)

 Reimbursement in case of sterilisation